-I do not fear strangers, sorry mom and dad.
+I do not fear strangers.
 Instead, I thrive on meeting new people.
-Hearing a strange life story from someone I may not see again for years (or ever) puts me on the edge of my seat.
+Hearing a strange story from someone I may not see again for years (or ever) puts me on the edge of my seat.
 I am fascinated with history and somber tales, I read memoirs, travel books, and war stories.
 I am a terrible writer, an even worse story-teller, but I want to be better.

 As a child, I remember journaling lists of 100 places I wanted to see before I die, and now, I am seeing that list get smaller and smaller.

 Traveling slow and learning how to travel like a local

 You can spend your time reading books about the world, but you will see nothing.
 There is so much more to experience by actually living it, not just by reading it.
 Each person will have their own ideals for what experiencing another culture means to them.

 For me, I value quality of travel over quantity.

 I also want to travel as locally as possible.

 If that means eating rice and curry in Sri Lanka – sounds great.
 If means adapting to strange and unusual toilets in Asia – time to squat.
 If I can’t speak Burmese, let’s interact with children through Polaroid pictures.
 And if it means trying the national sport like Muay Thai in Thailand – give me some gloves!

 I am not a luxury traveler.
 I’m also not a “survive on $15-dollars-a-day” traveler, but I like a good medium.
 It’s important for me to eat healthy and to be able to get around independently (Ahem..scooter please).

 These are my priorities when traveling.